A Feedee's Sonnets

 I. "The fine line between caretaking and malicious manipulation"

-Though I be large, and she light by compare,
+Though I be large, and thou light by compare,

-My love for her, it blooms like summer's rose,
+My love for thee, it blooms as summer's rose.

 With every moment, every tender care,

-My palm in hers, I feel my heart expose.
+My palm in thine, I feel my heart expose,

-To feed upon the cream she doth bestow.
+To drink upon the cream thou dost bestow.

 Inspire me now to let my hunger grow.